soundpress/RulesOfNYC/docs/c03/index.rst

 (c) Records.
 A business which reserves vehicles for consumers must maintain procedures reasonably calculated to fulfill those reservations.
 This includes maintaining records of all reservations, and of the scheduled return times of all rented vehicles.
 These records must be preserved for at least 6 months, and shall be made available for inspection and copying by the Department of Consumer Affairs.

 (d) Required sign.
 A motor vehicle rental business which rents vehicles to consumers must conspicuously display on the business premises a sign or notice entitled "Department of Consumer Affairs Consumer Protection Law Rule."
 The sign shall be not less than twelve (12) inches by eighteen (18) inches in dimension, with letters thereon to be not less than one (1) inch high.
-The sign must inform consumers of their rights under § 5-46(a) and it must contain the following words: "To report complaints, contact the New York City Department of Consumer Affairs, (Insert the Department's current address), Complaint Phone: (Insert the Department's current complaint telephone number)."
+The sign must inform consumers of their rights under 6 RCNY § 5-46(a) and it must contain the following words: "To report complaints, contact the New York City Department of Consumer Affairs, (Insert the Department's current address), Complaint Phone: (Insert the Department's current complaint telephone number)."
 The following statement complies with this requirement:

    If you have made a reservation for a car (or truck), that reservation must be honored at the price originally promised, within one-half hour of the time originally promised, unless you are told when you make the reservation that it is not guaranteed.
 To report complaints, contact the New York City Department of Consumer Affairs, (Insert the Department's current address), Complaint Phone: (Insert the Department's current complaint telephone number).